White House tell-all to hit bookshelves early, as publisher defies Trump demand

 The book, obtained by Fox News, is an unflattering portrait of Trump and claims many of the president's top advisers disparage him in private.

-Excerpts published this week led the president to issue a rare, blistering takedown of former adviser Steve Bannon, who is quoted in the book taking swipes at the president’s family.
+Excerpts published this week led the president to issue a rare, blistering takedown of former adviser Steve Bannon, who is quoted throughout the book and takes swipes at the president’s family.

 In the book, Bannon refers to a campaign meeting between the president’s son, Donald Trump Jr., and a Russian lawyer as “treasonous” and “unpatriotic.”